I’m so critical of everyone

 Slowly connecting to the deeper pain

-When Christie started primal therapy, she did not trust the feelings that were beginning to surface.
+When Christie started doing our body focused truama therapy, she did not trust the feelings that were beginning to surface.
 She thought she was making them up.
 In her mind, she’d had a good childhood.
 But as Christie allowed herself to feel she slowly started to connect with her chronically low self-worth, her self-loathing, her loneliness, confusion and fear as a child.

 She even connected to not being wanted by her mother and the profound sense of abandonment this brought up in her.